mintlu8/bevy-rectray-ui/README.md

 });
 ```

-If you don't like the verbosity, check out the DSL in `bevy_aoui_widgets`:
+If you don't like the verbosity, check out the DSL in `bevy_aoui`:

 ```rust
 button! ((commands, assets) {